(Carbon toned with the minimum and best cool pigments to make a neutral print.)

 I generally mix my own carbon inks using the formulas specified at http://www.paulroark.com/BW-Info/7800-Glossy-Carbon-Variable-Tone-2016.pdf. http://www.paulroark.com/BW-Info/7800-Glossy-Carbon-Variable-Tone-2016.pdf.

+One of the most critical problems of the third party blended carbon inks is print tone shifting in very long term display, often to greenish, as one color (magenta) fades more quickly than the other (cyan).
+See, for example, this comparison of a 100% carbon print versus a typical third party blended carbon plus color inkset after 140 Mlux-hours of light exposure.
 In my current variable-tone inkset approach I focus on finding the best color inks to "tone" the warm carbon to neutral.
 This search has caused me to select Canon Lucia EX blue and, now (toner v.
 2) the Canon Lucia Cyan (actually somewhat bluish itself) pigments for the toner.
 The hue angle between them is only 50 degrees, as opposed to the typical hue angle of 120 degrees that separate the C, M and Y inks in the typical color inkset.

 See http://www.paulroark.com/BW-Info/LAB-color-wheel-2.jpg for a visual description of the strategy behind this approach.
 With this smaller hue angle difference, less color is needed to offset the slight yellow tone of dilute carbon, and any differences in fade rates of the color pigments will have much less impact on the image.